-And leverage makes it possible, because leverage overcomes helplessness, because every scale has a tipping point.
-And when that point is reached, when you reject, completely and forever, what you now endure, then all that scared you previously – all the obstacles, all the hindrances, all the problems that lay between you and the future you want – become as ant hills next to mountains.
+Because leverage overcomes helplessness.
+Because every scale has a tipping point.
+And when that point is reached - when you reject, completely and forever, what you now endure, then all that scared you previously – all the obstacles, all the hindrances, all the problems that lay between you and the future you want – become as ant hills next to mountains.

 And the helplessness ends, and the change begins.